I smoked my last cigarette last night. I primarily smoked out of boredom — what can I do when I’m bored?

 Support Link: Anyone reading this piece, experiencing similar (or entirely different) issues with stopping smoking can obtain free of charge advice from us via the following link.
 To obtain that guidance select SUPPORT.
 You’ll then get to fill out a short questionnaire about your experience with the method — and based on that — a senior Allen Carr Facilitator will provide you with bespoke, detailed, free of charge advice on how to get the method to gel for you.

 Believing that we smoke because of boredom is one of the great myths & illusions of nicotine addiction.
 Accepting that you don’t choose to smoke is key.
 If you choose to smoke you wouldn’t require any assistance from us or anyone else to quit.
-Smokers smoke because they’re addicted to nicotine…as we get older we justify our failure to stop by “buying into” some of the illusory benefits that the addiction convinces us we receive.
+Smokers smoke because they’re addicted to nicotine…as we get older we justify our failure to quit by “buying into” some of the illusory benefits that the addiction convinces us we receive.
 Breaking down those illusions is important but easy.

 You don’t choose to smoke because of boredom…you smoke for one simple reason: you’re addicted to nicotine.